sarastokes/OCT-tools/README.md

 ### Dependencies
-This code was written in Matlab 2018 and requires the Bioinformatics, Computer Vision and Signal Processing toolboxes.
+This code was written in Matlab 2018 and requires the Bioinformatics, Computer Vision, Curve Fitting, Image Processing and Signal Processing toolboxes.
 All external dependencies are provided, except the free [GUI Layout Toolbox][guilayout], which can be installed from Matlab's Add-Ons window.

 ### References
 The initial ILM and RPE segmentation uses a simplified implementation of an algorithm introduced in: